kevinsullivan/cs-dm/notes/05-putting-it-together.rst

 To compute *fib(n)* for any *n* greater than or equal to *2* will require at least one execution of the loop body.
-We'll thus set our loop condition to be $i < n$.
+We'll thus set our loop condition to be *i < n*.
 This ensures that the loop body will run, as *i* is *1* and *n* is at least *2*, so the condition *i < n* is *true*, which dictates that the loop body must be evaluated.